cbass2404/wctrl-auto-ab-detent-ratio/README.md

 > detent is calibrated at the very end of its track.
 Treat every number as a starting
 > point and expect to nudge a few percent to taste.

-To change them, open **WinWing Afterburner Ratios** from the Start Menu — the installer offers to add it, so you never need to go near the DCS folders.
+To change them, open **WinWing Afterburner Ratios** from the Start Menu, the installer offers to add it, so you never need to go near the DCS folders.
 If you turned the shortcut down, run `launch-config-manager.cmd` from the installed folder instead.